bananya007/bananya007/README.md

 ## 💼 Work Experience

 - 💻 **Oracle Analytics Intern, Calix (May 2025 – Aug 2025)**
-  - Streamlined BI asset governance by cleaning 90+ Oracle Analytics Cloud agents and removing inactive recipients, improving report delivery efficiency.
-  - Designed and monitored OAC agents for financial and booking reports, helping maintain 100% SLA compliance for Sales and Finance teams.
-  - Tuned underperforming Oracle ERP SQL reports using SQL Tuning Advisor to improve query performance and reporting speed.
+  Improved reporting reliability and BI governance across Oracle Analytics Cloud by cleaning 90+ agents and removing inactive recipients.
+Designed and monitored agents for financial and booking reports to support Sales and Finance teams.
+Tuned slow Oracle ERP SQL reports using SQL Tuning Advisor to boost query performance and reporting speed.

 - 🧠 **Deleg8 (2025)**
   Collaborated on an AI-powered scheduling assistant; built key components like the intent router and calendar summary generator, integrating Firebase functions with AI models and applying prompt engineering techniques to generate context-aware, intelligent responses.